WinterSilence/koseven/modules/unittest/README.markdown

 need to use this module for testing your own projects.
 If there are particular helpers provided here that you rely on, that may be a sign that your own code is too closely coupled to the behaviour of the KO7 core classes.

-If you look through any of the tests provided in this module you'll probably notice all theHorribleCamelCase.
+If you look through any of the tests provided in this module you'll probably notice all the `HorribleCamelCase`.
 I've chosen to do this because it's part of the PHPUnit coding conventions and is required for certain features such as auto documentation.

 ## Requirements and installation